By Maya Sussman, Ready4K director of product

 “[The most helpful self-care tip was] taking time out for me, because I put every one else’s needs before mine.”Ohio Ready4K parent

 We know that over 90% of families report doing Ready4K activities with their children at least once per week.
-But parents are often more willing to invest an extra moment in their child’s well being than their own.
+But parents are often more willing to invest an extra moment in their child’s social emotional well being than their own.
 We wondered whether families were using the parental self-care activities that we send, too.
 So in June we surveyed the parents and caregivers in our Trauma-Informed program to find out.

 As with all of our programs, the majority of the Trauma-Informed curriculum is geared towards supporting children’s growth and development.
 But about 30% of this program focuses on supporting parents and caregivers’ emotional health and well-being, including effective and easy-to-do self-care activities for adults.
 That means… if parents did each self-care activity when we sent it, they would be doing them about once or twice a month.